 I’m not mad about Dead Poets Society cliche-ing the whole teacher-on-desk teaching style or that carpe diem is the tattoo most likely to appear on the forearm of a writer, probably next to something to do with Harry Potter and a raven.
 No, I’m miffed that Keating stole my best tactic in my teaching arsenal: whispering to my students when they’re somewhere uncomfortable.
 That may have made me sound a little stranger than I might want, so allow me to explain.

-Like Keating muttering “carpe diem” to his students at they look at the photographed faces of their ancient dead peers, I too whisper strange things to my students while they’re doing strange things.
-Sometimes, I stalk around my classroom while my kids are working on writing something I probably assigned, and I whisper useful tips like “try reading it out loud” or “avoid comma splices by adding a conjunction before the independent clause” or “put your phone away or I’ll burn this room down with you in it.”
+Like Keating muttering “carpe diem” to his students at they look at the photographed faces of their ancient dead peers, I too whisper strange things to my students while they’re doing other, different strange things.
+Sometimes, I stalk around my classroom while my kids are working on writing something I probably assigned, and I whisper useful tips like “try reading it out loud” or “avoid comma splices by adding a conjunction and a comma to the independent clause” or “put your phone away or I’ll burn this room down with you in it.”
 Maybe my whispering isn’t as dramatic as Keating’s, but I think it’s pretty useful and I enjoy it.
 Or I used to enjoy it before I knew I was inadvertently copying the work of a superior teacher.